Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Drummoyne recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average expected construction cost value for new homes is $720,000, indicating a focus on the premium segment.
-This financial year, there have been $15.8 million in commercial approvals, suggesting balanced commercial development activity compared to Greater Sydney.
-Drummoyne records about three-quarters of the building activity per person relative to Greater Sydney and ranks among the 75th percentile nationally.
-However, building activity has accelerated recently.
+The average expected construction cost value of new homes is $720,000, suggesting a focus on premium segment properties.
+In FY-26, there have been $13.2 million in commercial approvals, indicating balanced commercial development activity.
+Compared to Greater Sydney, Drummoyne records about three-quarters the building activity per person and ranks among the 75th percentile of areas assessed nationally.
+However, building activity has accelerated in recent years.

-New development consists of 44% standalone homes and 56% medium to high-density housing, appealing to downsizers, investors, and entry-level buyers.
-With around 164 people per dwelling approval, Drummoyne is characterized as a low density area.
-Given the expected population stability or decline, there may be reduced pressure on housing in Drummoyne, potentially presenting buying opportunities.
+New developments consist of 42.0% standalone homes and 58.0% medium and high-density housing, providing accessible entry options for downsizers, investors, and entry-level buyers.
+With around 162 people per dwelling approval, Drummoyne exhibits characteristics of a low density area.
+Given the expected stable or declining population, there may be reduced pressure on housing, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development